GLP-1 Receptor Agonist

 What is compounded semaglutide?

-How is semaglutide different from Ozempic or Wegovy?
+How is compounded semaglutide different from Ozempic® or Wegovy®?

 How quickly will I see results?